-Go back ten or twenty years, and Korean food was pretty niche.
-Nowadays, though, there are Koreatowns everywhere, and Korean food can be pretty easily found in most major cities.
-Classic Korean fare includes such things as Bibimbap (a mixed-rice dish) and Korean BBQ (pretty much what it sounds like).
-But the most famous dish north of the 28th parallel is, without a doubt, Pyongyang cold noodles.
+Go back ten or twenty years, and Korean food was fairly niche.
+Nowadays, you’ll find every major city around the world has Koreatowns, making Korean food quite popular.
+Classic Korean dishes includes such things as Bibimbap (a mixed-rice dish) and Korean BBQ, but the most famous dish north of the 38th parallel is, without a doubt, Pyongyang Cold Noodles.

 What are Pyongyang cold noodles?

 This iconic national dish can be eaten all year round and is the go-to-dish to eat on wedding days, birthdays, business meetings or any other special occasion.
 As the name suggests it is best served cold but it is possible to ask for hot broth to be added to the dish.